en-ver/markdownlint-mcp/README.md

 * **On-Demand and Lightweight**: The server only runs when needed, so it won bog down your system.
 It’s there when you need it and gone when you don’t.
 * **Customizable for Your Projects**: Do you have a specific style guide?
-The server can read a local `.markdownlint-cli2.jsonc` configuration file, allowing you to tailor its rules to fit your project's unique needs.
+The server can read a local `.markdownlint-cli.jsonc` configuration file, allowing you to tailor its rules to fit your project's unique needs.

 ## Available Tools